thedynamiclinker/sudocode/lost+found/3/3 - Old Laws No One Uses.md

 1: The second book sounds fun!

-0: Kleene?
+0: The Kleene one?

 1: Yeah!
+Is that the same Kleene?

+0: Same guy!
+Why does it sound fun?

-I mean if that "hell code" book was the easy one, I can't imagine what the one for "readers with a frighteningly technical bent" is like.
+1:I mean if that "hell code" book was the easy one, I can't imagine what the one for "readers with a frighteningly technical bent" is like.
 Makes me want to read it.
-Who's Kleene?

-0: Church's #1 student.

-1: No way!

-0: Which brings us back to Church.

 ![[zfc-hirst-06.jpg]]

-0: We'll meet Kleene pretty soon.
+0: We'll definitely get to the bible eventually.

+1: What?
+I didn't ask for more bible, I asked for the frighteningly technical book!

 ![[zfc-hirst-14.jpg]]

-0: And yeah, the "frighteningly technical" book is also called Kleene's Blue Bible.
+0: Oh sorry forgot to explain.
+The "frighteningly technical" book is also called Kleene's Blue Bible.

 ![[zfc-hirst-15.jpg]]

+1: Oh ok.
+I'm down for that kind of bible.
+Can we read some now?

+0: Nah, we're still at Church.

+1: Wasn't he Church's student?

+0: Yeah, but Kleene was everywhere.
+His Blue Bible has much more in depth coverage of the other two definitions of computation than of Church's one.

+1: What was Church's one again?

+0: Good question.
+It's about time to get to the technical bits.

+1: Finally!

+0: Which brings us back to Church.

 1: What's so frightening about it?